shameemreza/data-cleanup-for-woocommerce/README.md

 # Data Cleanup for WooCommerce

-Advanced tool for cleaning up WooCommerce data including users, customers, and orders with selective deletion options.
+Advanced tool for cleaning up WooCommerce data including users, customers, orders, and bookings with selective deletion options.

 ![Data Cleanup for WooCommerce](/.github/assets/data-cleanup-demo.gif)

 ## Description

 Data Cleanup for WooCommerce is a powerful admin tool that helps store managers and administrators clean up their WooCommerce data.
-It provides a user-friendly interface to selectively delete users, customers, and orders based on various criteria.
+It provides a user-friendly interface to selectively delete users, customers, orders, and bookings based on various criteria.

 ### Key Features